DanielE-J/Pancake-palace/README.md

 ### Hero image

-* A delicious picture of a pancake that will make the user excited.
+* A delicious picture of a pancake that will make the user excited for pancakes.

 ![Hero Image](Readme_images/straw and blueberry syrup.jpg)